 Dota 2 as a professional eSport

-Professional Dota 2 tournaments are organised throughout the year with The International in August as the biggest, most important event.
+As of the summer of 2019, there have been 62 millionaires made from playing Dota 2.
+That far outstrips players from League of Legend or CS:GO.
 China is commonly seen as the strongest country in Dota 2 with teams like Newbee, LGD, Vici Gaming and Invictus Gaming, however a lot of European teams such as Team Liquid, Virtus Pro and Team Secret show significant strength on the highest level.

 As Dota 2 became very popular over its short existence, so grew the popularity of the betting community on this specific eSport.
-Dota 2 has all the aspects that can make any game interesting to watch: it can be packed with action, but the tactical side of the game might be even more important.
-Analysis is key in the game, which attracts experienced betters as well who use their skill of analysing teams and an active game for the perfect prematch or in-play bet.
+Dota 2 has all the aspects that can make any game interesting to watch.
+It can be packed with action, but the tactical side of the game might be even more important.
+Analysis is key in the game, which attracts experienced betters who use their skill of analysing teams and an active game for the perfect prematch or In Play bet.